software-assignments-fall2021/project-proposal-alex-ko/README.md

-# Kofit - A Social Fitness App
+# Fitvion - A Social Fitness App

 ## What and why?